 With that design, he joined dozens of sellers on Facebook, Instagram, Amazon, and Etsy who have realized conspiracy communities are also untapped e-commerce markets with money to spend.
 QAnon, with its growing power and reach, is chief among them.

 The core conspiracy pushed by Q, the group’s anonymous leader (or leaders), is that the government is run by Devil-worshipping pedophiles, many of them prominent Democrats.
 President Donald Trump was sent by top military leaders to dismantle the system from within, according to QAnon canon.

-The QAnon movement has attracted other conspiracy theorists, from 9-11 Truthers, to Plandemic adherents and #Pizzagate acolytes.
-Along with other fringe conspiracy theories, it was labeled a growing domestic terror threat by the FBI.
+The QAnon movement has attracted other conspiracy theorists, from 9/11 Truthers, to Plandemic adherents, and #Pizzagate acolytes.
+Along with other fringe conspiracy theories, it was labeled a growing domestic terror threat by the FBI in 2019.

-Petty's online tore isn’t explicitly pro-Q, and neither is Petty.
+Petty's online store isn’t explicitly pro Q, and neither is Petty.
 He calls himself a “watcher,” rather than a participant, in QAnon.
 To him, the Q mask is a “symbol of the people that are patriots.”
 But he’s not about to wear a Q T-shirt or put a bumper sticker on his car.

-He sees Q acolytes as no more than a potential market – one of many “passionate niches,” he says.
-He put the mask up for sale on his website, and, like any good businessman, he also advertised his masks on social media.
+He sees Q acolytes as no more than a potential market — one of many “passionate niches,” he says.
+He put the mask up for sale on his website, and he also advertised his masks on social media.
 In late August, a post went up on the store’s Facebook page with some classic QAnon hashtags — including “#wwg1wga,” short for “where we go one we go all” — and a few others for good measure, like “#Trump2020.”